13 Dealing with Data

 • Helping with heteroscedasticity

-For example, just centering features, i.e. subtracting the mean, provides a more interpretable intercept that will fall within the actual range of the target variable.
+For example, just centering features, i.e. subtracting their respective means, provides a more interpretable intercept that will fall within the actual range of the target variable in a standard linear regression.
 After centering, the intercept tells us what the value of the target variable is when the features are at their means (or reference value if categorical).
 Centering also puts the intercept within the expected range of the target, which often makes for easier parameter estimation.
 So even if easier interpretation isn’t a major concern, variable transformations can help with convergence and speed up estimation, so can always be of benefit.

 13.2.1 Numeric variables

-The following table shows the interpretation of some very common transformations applied to numeric variables- logging and standardizing to mean zero, standard deviation of one1.
+The following table shows the interpretation of some very common transformations applied to numeric variables - logging, and standardizing to mean zero, standard deviation of one1.
+Note that for logging, these are approximate interpretations.

 Table 13.1: Common Numeric Transformations